 Still, there are SO many dietitians who are truly on the cutting edge of nutrition, changing thousands of lives with science backed nutrition and unique approaches to wellness.
 So, in honor of that, I thought I would share my favorite inspiring books written by registered dietitians!

-YOUR CHILD'S WEIGHT: HELPING WITHOUT HARMING by Ellyn Satter, MS, RD, LCSW, BCD // Easily the best book out there teaching parents how to feed their children and raise normal eaters.
+Easily the best book out there for parents who want to raise healthy eaters with a positive relationship with food.
 I love this book so much I've even given it as a gift to many of my new mom friends!
-Ellyn Satter has designed a science backed approach to feeding children that turns conventional wisdom on it's head and takes the pressure off mom and dad.
+Ellyn Satter has designed a science backed approach to feeding children that turns conventional wisdom on it's head, and takes the pressure off mom and dad.

 You might also like: